The quick answer is a pinched nerve means that there is some compression on the nerve itself.

-A herniated disk or pinched nerve is commonly described by a patient has pain that is deep and sharp in nature.
+A herniated disk or pinched nerve is commonly described by a patient who has pain that is deep and sharp in nature.
 They report that the pain gets worse as it moves down the leg.
 A person with a herniated disk may or may not have lower back pain, specifically, but will most likely have limitations in range of motion and painful gait with walking.

 Patients with lower back pain resulting from a pinched nerve or herniated disk are encouraged to keep moving, consider anti-inflammatories and seek physical therapy for appropriate stretching and strengthening exercises.

-If Conservative options do not help, Injections of corticosteroids may help to decrease the pain.
+If conservative options do not help, injections of corticosteroids may help to decrease the pain.
 Surgery is an option for severe situations if non-surgical options do not work.